annotation/text-fabric/tf/docs/about/searchusage.md

 ##### Not in result tuples

-Whereas a the search for a normal template proceeds by finding a tuple that instantiates all its nodes in such a way that all relationships expressed in the template hold, a quantifier template is not instantiated.
+Whereas the search for a normal template proceeds by finding a tuple that instantiates all its nodes in such a way that all relationships expressed in the template hold, a quantifier template is not instantiated.
 It asserts a condition that has to be tested for all nodes